br1ghts/undergroundradar/README.md

 # 🎵 Underground Artist Finder

+Made live on stream at https://www.twitch.tv/br1ghts1detv on 3/4/2025

 A simple Electron-based app that helps you discover underground artists on Spotify based on genre and follower count.

 ---